CardoAI/django-idp-user/README.rst

   * If True, the authentication headers will be injected in the response in development mode.
   * Unless you want to setup an IDP server locally for testing purposes, leave this as ``False`` when developing.

+* ``APP_ENTITY_MODELS``

+  * This dict links the AppEntityTypes declared on the IDP for this app to their actual models, so that they can be used for authorization purposes.